Art and Design, Associate of Applied Science

 Are you looking to take your passion of art and turn it into a well-paying career?
-If so, our art & design technical program is what you are looking for.
+If so, our Art and Design technical program is what you need.
 Here you will gain the skills and knowledge required to start a career in graphic design.
 Graphic designers are the keystone in creating design and communication solutions in every job sector.
 You will have the opportunity to learn from industry experienced instructors in our modern computer labs and studios.
-If you are artistic, creative and professional, turn those interests into a career at San Jacinto College South campus.
+If you are artistic, creative, and professional, turn those traits into a career at San Jacinto College South campus.

-- Develops skills in both print and digital media, web design, digital video and photography and motion graphics.
+- Develops skills in both print and digital media, web design, digital video and photography, and motion graphics; and

-- Gives the student hands-on experience in building a well-rounded and professional portfolio of work.
+- Gives students hands-on experience in building a well-rounded and professional portfolio of work.

-For more information, contact Jeffrey.McGee@sjcd.edu - Department Chair
+For more information, students may contact Jeffrey.McGee@sjcd.edu - Department Chair

 Brian.Piana@sjcd.edu - Faculty